Wedding Photography in the Countryside, Devon

 OH….MY…..GOODNESS!!!!
 WHAT a shot!
 I’m going to be completely honest with you now, (as I always am anyway…but this is slightly embarrassing and I’m going to have to write a rude word…) ….when I saw this photograph last night I literally blurted out ‘Fuuuck’!!
 Then instantaneously had happy tears rolling down my face!
 You are exceptional.
 If this was the only wedding photograph we had of the day, I would be completely happy and content!
 Your creation here is insanely amazing!”

 The weather held off and this was great.
-It meant papa and Natalie could drive in their Triumph called Hermione with the top down to the Devon church in the countryside.
+It meant papa and bride could drive in their Triumph called Hermione with the top down to the Devon church in the countryside.
 This car had character; just like the family!

 Brilliant dancing was done on the dance floor under twinkling fairy lights, and we finished the evening’s photos off by the old oak tree.